Skip to main content

 In less than five minutes, you can compare multiple car insurance quotes from Canada's top providers, free of charge.

-You may get discounts if you bundle insurance plans together; for example, by having your auto and home insurance with the same carrier.
-If you drive multiple cars, you can get a multi-line discount by insuring them all with the same company.
+You may get discounts if you bundle insurance plans together, such as by having your auto and home insurance with the same carrier.
+If you drive multiple cars, you can also get a multi-line discount by insuring them all with the same company.

 9. Make your payments on time, all the time